Used Car: 2011 GMC Yukon Review

 When it was new, reviewers praised the 2011 GMC Yukon’s comfortable interior, but they also liked that the Yukon drives like a smaller SUV.
 With good crash test scores and seating for up to nine with the available front bench seat, the Yukon is a good choice for large families.
-Strong reliability scores and good fuel economy also mean that the Yukon may cost less to own and operate than many rival SUVs.
+The Yukon also has good fuel economy ratings for the class.

 While the 2011 Yukon has a lot going for it, reviewers saw some room for improvement.
 Competitors like the 2011 Ford Expedition offer a third-row seat that folds flat into the floor, but on the Yukon, you’ll have to remove it to expand cargo space.
 However, once it’s out, the Yukon has ample cargo space.
 If you need even more room for cargo, you might want to step up to the slightly larger Yukon XL, which offers comparable interior space with the 2011 Chevrolet Suburban.